 This was just one of three entries with faulty screen doors.
 The Winter Park/Maitland Observer offers some advice on repairing and replacing screen doors in a recent article titled “To repair or replace broken screen door?”
 According to the author of the article, “If the doorframe is undamaged, you should be able to replace the screen itself without paying too much.
 With your friend, inspect the doorframe for warped or broken rollers.
 Make sure it’s seated properly in the track and rolls easily back and forth.
 If the door sticks when it rolls, check the bottom rollers.
 (Gently wiggle each side of the door; the side with more resistance may have a roller off the track.)
 Carefully lift up that side of the door as far as it will go (usually a fraction of an inch).
 Use a small putty knife to gently push the roller wheel back down into its track, and test.”

 If you’re looking for reliable screen doors and windows that will prevent you from having to spend an inordinate amount of time on repairs, your best bet is The Screen Shop.
 We offer a wide selection of window screens and screen doors to meet your needs.
 Our supply of screens comes from an exclusive selection of major manufacturers including: RLang, Phifer, and Active Window Products.
 The Screen Shop manufactures many types of wood and aluminum frame window screens and screen doors.
 We have rollaway window screens, retracting screen doors, and even aluminum security screen doors for safety concerns.
+To explore our full range of window and door screen options, find us on the web today.

 Whatever screen door and window needs you might have, we’ve got you covered at The Screen Shop!